 If you are a merchant that accepts credit and debit cards for your online business, you may have come across the term chargebacks.
 What does it mean?
-Here is everything you need to know about chargebacks and how they can affect your business.
+Let us tell you what it is and how you can prevent chargebacks.

 When your customer disputes a transaction, the customer’s bank (issuing bank) allows them to file a complaint and demand a refund from you – the merchant.

 Your bank will debit the disputed funds from your account and place these funds on hold, pending the outcome of the case.

 Your customer’s bank will then initiate an investigation into the transaction.
 If the dispute is found to be legitimate, the held funds will be credited to your customer’s account.